-Witanek is unhappy police would still go after the underground market in the Garden State despite the referendum which passed by 67 percent.
+Witanek is unhappy police would still go after the underground market in the Garden State.
+That’s despite the referendum, which passed by 67 percent.

-He is also angry at the legalization cannabis revenue that would go to police.
+He is also angry that legalized cannabis revenue would go to the police.

-“We need to demand town by town policing to back off and fight back all of the towns putting bans in, which will give their cops more reasons to go after weed, even though it is legal.
+“We need to demand town-by-town policing to back off and fight back all of the towns putting bans in.
+It will give their cops more reasons to go after weed, even though it is legal.

-A founding member of Decarcerate the Garden State, they supported Ed “NJWeedman” Forchion when he was arrested and raided in part by cross promoting information and his issues with bail and witness tampering charges that were subsequently dropped.
+He supported Ed “NJWeedman” Forchion when he was arrested and raided.
+Witanek did so in part by cross-promoting information and his issues with bail and witness tampering charges that were subsequently dropped.

-He noted the police are now lobbying hard for the ban of cannabis dispensaries in the small towns that been passing them successfully.
-Witanek has been an activist focused on issues of decarceration and over-policing, which in the wake of last year’s George Floyd/Black Lives Matter mass protests, have come to the forefront.
+He noted the police are lobbying to ban cannabis dispensaries in the small towns that have been passing them successfully.
+Witanek has been an activist focused on issues of incarceration and over-policing.
+In the wake of last year’s George Floyd/Black Lives Matter mass protests, they have come to the forefront.
 He has attended cannabis rallies previously.

-There are two homegrow bills, one exclusively medical cannabis introduced by Senator Troy Singleton (D-Burlington) and sponsored by Assemblywoman Verlina Renoylds-Jackson (D-Mercer), the other adult-use and medical cannabis growing introduced by Senator Vin Gopal (D-Monmouth) and his district mates Joann Downey and Eric Houghtaling.
+There are two homegrow bills.
+One is exclusively medical cannabis and introduced by Senator Troy Singleton (D-Burlington) and sponsored by Assemblywoman Verlina Renoylds-Jackson (D-Mercer).
+The adult-use and medical cannabis growing bills were introduced by Senator Vin Gopal (D-Monmouth) and his district mates Joann Downey and Eric Houghtaling.